To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Consider Professional Yard Pest Control

 Many pest control companies can treat your yard for both ticks and fleas.
 But first, do your homework about the types of chemicals they use.
 Some companies offer more natural treatment options that use essential oils or other natural ingredients.
-We recommend Sunday for offering pet-friendly products.
+Myself and many others on the team turn to Sunday for offering pet-friendly products.
 Learn more about their full line of lawn care, including pet control, in our in-depth review of Sunday.

 Our Personal Experience With Sunday Nix Ticks